Trump running out of time as controversies pile up

 "This is actually a very, very good story for Donald Trump," Christie said.

-The impact of the story -- and the swirling controversies that have bubbled up over the past week -- will come into greater focus Monday when Trump returns to the campaign trail in the key swing states of Virginia and Colorado.
+The impact of the story -- and the swirling controversies that have bubbled up over the past week -- will come into greater focus Monday as Trump returns to the campaign trail in the key swing states of Virginia and Colorado.

+He largely stuck to the script at the first event of the day in which he discussed cybersecurity.
+But he stumbled during a question and answer session when he suggested that American soldiers and veterans who commit suicide do so because they can't handle the post-traumatic stress of war.

+"When you talk about the mental health problems, when people come back from war and combat and they see things that maybe a lot of folks in this room have seen many times over and you're strong and you can handle it but a lot of people can't handle it.
+They see horror stories, they see events you couldn't see in a movie, nobody would believe it," Trump said during a panel interview at the Retired American Warriors PAC, in Herndon, Virginia.

 VP debate